kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 To enable this, provide the `--node-group-auto-discovery` flag as an argument whose value is a list of tag keys that should be looked for.
-For example, `--node-group-auto-discovery=asg:tag=k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/<cluster-name>,my-custom-tag=custom-value` will find the ASGs that have the given tags.
-Optionally, a value can be provided for each tag as well.
+For example, `--node-group-auto-discovery=asg:tag=k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/<cluster-name>` will find the ASGs that have at least all the given tags.
+Without the tags, the Cluster Autoscaler will be unable to add new instances to the ASG as it has not been discovered.
+In the example, a value is not given for the tags and in this case any value will be ignored and will be arbitrary - only the tag name matters.
+Optionally, the tag value can be set to be usable and custom tags can also be added.
+For example, `--node-group-auto-discovery=asg:tag=k8s.io/cluster-autoscaler/enabled=foo,k8s.io/cluster-autoscaler/<cluster-name>=bar,my-custom-tag=custom-value`.
+Now the ASG tags must have the correct values as well as the custom tag to be successfully discovered by the Cluster Autoscaler.

 Example deployment: